dreamcat4/docker-images/sonarr/master/README.md

 ### File permissions

 By default sonarr will run as the `sonarr` user and group.
 With a default `uid:gid` of `8989:8989`.
 The same as it's TCP port number.
+So you will never forget.

 You can change it's UID and GID to your liking by setting the following docker env vars: